doingweb/git-your-best-friend-ever/slides/file-lifecycle-adding.md

 During `atom new-file.txt`, I created the text file and added one line to it.

-I use the `-m` option on these slides so the *commit message* step isn't hidden.
+I use the `--message=` option on these slides so the *commit message* step isn't hidden.
 In practice, I would normally just do `git commit` and write the message in the text editor.
+Also, if I *did* want to specify a message on the command line, I'd probably use the shorthand `-m`.

 `git add` takes the given file in the working directory and adds it to the index, staging it for commit.